- Discussion:

 "Some people object that if Peter and his successors had special authority, why didn’t Christ say so when the apostles argued about “who was the greatest” (Luke 22:24)?
 The reason is that Christ did not want to contribute to their misunderstanding that one of them would be a privileged king.
 Jesus did say, however, that among the apostles there would be a “greatest” who would rule as a humble servant (Luke 22:26).
 That’s why since the sixth century popes have called themselves servus servorum Dei, or “servant of the servants of God.”

-If Peter had an exalted position over the other apostles, then why did Jesus Christ not clear up confusion on this matter by pointing to him?
+If Peter had an exalted position over the other apostles, then why did Jesus not clear up confusion on this matter by pointing to him?
 He could have put that matter to rest easily.
-Trent Horn offers us nothing but smoke and mirrors.
-The pope with his kingly attire and multitudes who bow down before him in adoration is not in the slightest a "humble servant."
-Jesus was not referring to any specific individual in Luke 22:26, but offering a general description of anyone who does service for the Kingdom of God.
+Trent Horn offers us nothing but smoke and mirrors here.
+The pope with his kingly attire and multitudes who bow down before him in adoration does not in the slightest resemble a "humble servant."

 "Pope Gregory I used the title in his dispute with the Patriarch of Constantinople John the Faster, who called himself the “Universal Bishop.”
 Gregory didn’t deny that one bishop had primacy over all the others, since in his twelfth epistle Gregory explcitly says Constaninople was subject to the authority of the pope.
 Instead, he denied that the pope was the bishop of every individual territory, since this would rob his brother bishops of their legitimate authority, even though they were still subject to him as Peter’s successor."